matsengrp/phippery/docs/installation.rst

 Python CLI/API
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The command line interfaces for dataset querying and for visualization are implemented in python, with commonly used data science dependencies such as
+The API and CLI for dataset querying and for visualization are implemented in python, with commonly used data science dependencies such as
 `numpy <https://numpy.org/doc/stable/user/basics.dispatch.html>`_ and